Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

   * **Yeung, Eddy S. F.**&nbsp; "Learning to Love Trade?
 Effects of Sociotropic Information on Public Support for International Trade." [[pre-analysis plan](https://osf.io/pm8nd)]

   * [Glasgow, Joseph](http://polisci.emory.edu/home/people/graduate-students.html), and **Eddy S. F. Yeung**.
 "Can Providing Information about the Racial Composition of Welfare Recipients Reduce Affective Polarization in the US?"
-Under review.

   * [Wang, Hsu Yumin](https://hsuyuminwang.com), and **Eddy S. F. Yeung**.
 "Attitudes toward Internal Migrants and Support for Redistribution: Evidence from Shanghai." [[pre-analysis plan](https://osf.io/fg2d6)]

+  * [Wang, Hsu Yumin](https://hsuyuminwang.com), and **Eddy S. F. Yeung**.
+"Faking Democracy: The Legitimizing Role of Redistributionist Propaganda in Autocracies."

 ## Work in Progress (Selected)
-  * "Propaganda as Provocation."
+  * "Propaganda as Provocation"
-  * "Strategic Provocation in Domestic Politics."
+  * "Strategic Provocation in Domestic Politics"
+  * "What Does Democracy Mean to Americans?"
+  * "Measuring Preference Intensity: An Investigation into the Validity of Quadratic Voting for Survey Research" (with [Zachary Peskowitz](https://www.zacharypeskowitz.com))
+  * "What Is a Patriot?" (with [Kai Quek](https://ppaweb.hku.hk/f/quek) and Felix Wang)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>